hl7dk/kl-gateway/input/pagecontent/index.md

 <img alt="ClassDiagram" src="./ClassDiagramGateway.png" style="float:none; display:block; margin-left:auto; margin-right:auto;" />

 The Class diagram shows that all profiles refer to Citizen.
 Other than that, the documentation is centered aroung Conditions.
 The PlannedInterventions and CompletedInterventions can reference the Condition to document why these activities are carried out.
 A goal (forvented tilstand) always focuses on a certain Condition.
-A followUpObservation typically references the Condition which it follow up on.
-However, it may also reference an Intervention, but this is not mandatory.
+A followUpObservation references the Condition which it follow up on.
 The GeneralEncounter can be used to report a planned follow up date for Conditions, which is mandatory.
-It can also be used to report planned follow-up on PlannedInterventions and delivery of PlannedInterventions, which is optional.
+It can also be used to report the delivery of PlannedInterventions, which is optional.
-MatterOfInterest only references the Citizen.
-Its use is optional, but is can be used to document a potential conditions and areas (tilstandsområder) which are considered as not being relevant.

 The content of the DeliveryReport is described in more detail in the following: